kevinbirch/kanabo/src/main/man/kanabo.1.md

 The following output formats are supported:

   * [Bash][bash]
     Each result from the query will be printed on a separate line, with object key value pairs formatted for Bash.
+Sequences will be printed as space separated lists.
 Any string values with embedded whitepace will be wrapped with single quotes.

     ```bash
-    $ kanabo --query '$.store.book.*' --format bash < inventory.yaml
+    $ kanabo --query '$.store.book.*' --output bash < inventory.json
     [category]=reference [author]='Nigel Rees' [title]='Sayings of the Century' [price]=8.95
     [category]=fiction [author]='Evelyn Waugh' [title]='Sword of Honour' [price]=12.99
     [category]=fiction [author]='Herman Melville' [title]='Moby Dick' [isbn]=0-553-21311-3 [price]=8.99